ralph-hatoum/pr-bartering/README.md

 ### functions
 General funtions used in the node daemon

+### failure-simulation
+Functions to make nodes fail - used to test the protocol's behavior

 ### peers-connect
 Functions used to interact with other peers in the network